Cinematic Actress Portrait Prompts: 12 Film-Still-Grade Templates

 Film stills, not magazine covers.
 Twelve copy-ready cinematic actress portrait prompts across drama, thriller, road-movie, retro, and cyberpunk — all with frozen-narrative feel.

-Film stills differ from editorial in one key way: stills feel like a movie paused, not a campaign shot.
+Film stills differ from editorial in one key way: a still feels like a movie paused, not a campaign shot.
 Each of the 12 prompts below leans on a specific film-grade reference — Wong Kar-wai red-green, Blade Runner cyber-rain, Terrence Malick wheat field, Sofia Coppola hotel, Drive neon.
-Use them for posters, album covers, drama-genre content covers.
+Use them for posters, album covers, and drama-genre content covers.

 What a high-quality prompt should contain